fakeid30/BlackpearlFAQ/FAQ.md

 You can hide the content with this tag `[pearl=0]your content[/pearl]`.

 ### Q: How to post and solve requests?
-**A**: Head ver to [request section] (https://blackpearl.biz/#requests) and see if you can solve any requests.
+**A**: Head over to [request section] (https://blackpearl.biz/#requests) and see if you can solve any requests.
 You can also post requests in appropriate section and offer pearls.

 ### Q: I just made a post, but it's not showing up anymore, what's happening?
 **A**: It's most probably in the Approval Queue or already deleted due to breaking the rules or improper format/missing stuff.